 A: We have about 2/3 girls to 1/3 boys.
 This varies a bit but usually we have more girls than boys.

 Q: At what age do your children age out.

 A: We do not age out our children, we provide support and care until they are able to be on their own, with an education or skills and a job.

 Q: Do you have a school?

 A: We do not have our own school, our children go to the local community schools.
 This helps them to remain part of the community and we are able to help out at the schools when there is a need.

 Q: What do they eat?

 A: The children receive three meals each day plus snacks.
-The meals are nutritious and consist of many local flavours including fresh fruits and vegetables from the local farms.
+The meals are nutritious and consist of many local flavors including fresh fruits and vegetables from the local farms.
 Tortillas, pinto beans and rice are staple dishes along with various meat dishes.
-Like most young people, our kids favourite treats are pizza hotdogs and hamburgers!
+Like most young people, our kids favorite treats are pizza hotdogs and hamburgers!

 Q: Can we adopt a child?

 A: We do not adopt out our children at this time.
 The Mexican government is very cautious when it comes to adopting out children.